 Each day, the School District challenges and inspires young people in grades Pre K-12 to meet the demands of the future.
-In addition to the 83 elementary, middle, and high schools, and four career centers, the School District has several special centers.
-These include a Fine Arts Center, Child Development Centers, Roper Mountain Science Center, Washington Center for the Handicapped and International Baccalaureate programs at twelve schools (elementary, middle, and high).
-The School District is the State leader in school choice, featuring schools of various sizes in urban, suburban and rural settings, and magnet academies offering specialized studies in areas such as communication arts, languages, the arts, and science and mathematics.
+In addition to the 84 elementary, middle, and high schools, and four career centers, the School District has several special centers.
+These include a Fine Arts Center, Child Development Centers, Roper Mountain Science Center, and Washington Center for the Handicapped.
+A comprehensive K-12 International Baccalaureate ("IB") education is offered to students in the four geographic areas of the county.
+The IB curriculum focuses on high academic standards, international under-standing, citizenship, and second language proficiency.
+The School District is the State leader in school choice, featuring schools of various sizes in urban, suburban and rural settings, and magnet academies offering specialized studies in areas such as communications arts, global studies, engineering, languages, the arts, and science and mathematics.
 About 15% of our students take advantage of school choice to match their needs and interests.

-In addition, Brashier Middle College Charter High School, Greenville Technical Charter High School, Greer Middle College Charter School, Langston Charter Middle School, LEAD Academy Charter School, Legacy Charter School and Meyer Center for Special Children are charter schools under legislation enacted on June 18, 1996.
+In addition, Brashier Middle College Charter High School, Greenville Technical Charter High School, Greer Middle College Charter School, Langston Charter Middle School, Legacy Charter School and Meyer Center for Special Children are charter schools under legislation enacted on June 18, 1996.
 A charter school is considered a public school and these schools are a part of The School District of Greenville County for purposes of state law and state constitution.
-Because the charter schools are fiscally dependent on the School District, their exclusion would cause the School District's financial statements to be incomplete.
+Because the charter schools are fiscally dependent on the School District, their exclusion would cause the School District's basic financial statements to be incomplete.
 Therefore, the financial statements of the charter schools are included in those of the School District as discretely presented component units.
-In addition, Building Equity Sooner for Tomorrow, Inc. ("BEST"), a not-for-profit 501 (c)(3) corporation, is also a component unit of the District; this entity is treated as a "blended component unit" for financial statement purposes.
+In addition, Building Equity Sooner for Tomorrow, Inc. ("BEST"), a not-for-profit 501 (c)(3) corporation, is also a component unit of the School District; this entity is treated as a "blended component unit" for financial statement purposes.
 Detailed information about BEST is described in the School District's MD&A.